mykelalvis/FT/Traveller/WORKING/Mongoose/Vehicle Handbook.md

 Infantry Fighting Vehicle encountered on many frontier worlds, either in the hands of colony militaries or mercenary forces.
 Its basic design has been copied, and twins and near-twins of the Martinique are in service with many forces.
 The Martinique, like many military air cushion vehicles, is capable of short hops using high performance vectored thrusters, giving the vehicle a limited jump-jet capability that enables it to negotiate cliffs and similar obstructions.

-Auxiliary Thrusters (10 metres), Camouflage (improved), Communication System (improved, encrypted), Fire Extinguishers, Navigation System (improved), Sensor System (improved)
+Auxiliary Thrusters (10 meters), Camouflage (improved), Communication System (improved, encrypted), Fire Extinguishers, Navigation System (improved), Sensor System (improved)